 - A few months before the holidays, give away a coupon book that your clients can use for their holiday shopping at your store

 Consider working with other brands you relate to who stand for similar values and business model.
 You can work together to co-develop products or co-sponsor events, as well as develop exclusive swag!
-Here at Palo Alto Software, we partner with Intuit Quickbooks to help supplement our LivePlan product and better engage with customers and help them more accurately work with their financials when it comes to planning and managing their businesses.
-We also love getting customized Palo Alto Software apparel from Patagonia, a brand that we support because of their morals, activism, and environmental consciousness.
+Here at Palo Alto Software, we partner with Intuit Quickbooks to help supplement our LivePlan product and better engage with customers, and help them more accurately work with their financials when it comes to planning and managing their businesses.
+We also love getting customized Palo Alto Software apparel from Patagonia, a brand that we support because of its mission, activism, and environmental consciousness.